Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 Landers

-I did not go there because The Integratron, which is the most popular sight, was closed from July until the end of August.
+I did not go to the The Integratron because it was closed from July until the end of August.
 According to Wikipedia, from the 1940s to the 1970s, Landers was a very popular destination for UFO enthusiasts.
-The Integration was constructed and designed by NASA Ufologist George Van Tassel, and financed through donations.
-Here, he held UFO conventions.
+The Integratron was built and designed by NASA Ufologist George Van Tassel, and it was financed through donations.
+This was a very popular spot for UFO conventions.
 Although it was never confirmed, Tassel claimed that The Integratron offered experiences such as rejuvenation, anti-gravity and time travel.

 The Integratron was purchased in the year 2000 by sisters Nancy and Joanne Karl, who wanted to explore the unique building’s sonic qualities through sound baths.
 Today, you can book a reservation to have a one-of-a-kind sound bath experience.
-Many people are outraged that the history of the building has been overtaken by “hipster” sound baths.
+Many locals are outraged that the history of the building has been usurped by “hipster” sound baths.

 Giant Rock